mikeperry-tor/vanguards/README_SECURITY.md

 ### How to OnionBalance

+To attempt to conceal the fact that you are using OnionBalance, you want your OnionBalance service to produce descriptors with similar numbers of introduction points as normal services.
+Normal services typically have between 3 and 7 introduction points.
+This means you should set the **MAX_INTRO_POINTS** OnionBalance setting to 7, and also set **DISTINCT_DESCRIPTORS=False**, to prevent it from generating multiple descriptors.

-The workaround for this is to copy the vanguards state file from your OnionBalance Management Server to each of your Backend Instances, via tor+scp or some other secure mechanism.
+To keep your layer2 and layer3 vanguards in sync, copy the vanguards state file from your OnionBalance Management Server to each of your Backend Instances, via tor+scp or some other secure mechanism.
 This should be done once per hour (crontab is a good way to do this).

 When they get this statefile (let's call it **mgmt-vanguards.state**), each of your Backend Instances should run